Grace, the Very First Friendly Gray Whale!

-in 1977 an awesome and totally unexpected incident occurred!
+in 1977 when an awesome and totally unexpected incident occurred!
 It was

 first terrifying, and quickly became delightful